 Habitat: Pinyon-Juniper Forest, Ponderosa Forest, Mixed Conifer Forest, Aspen Grove, Stream, Streamside Willow, Pond/Lake/Reservoir, Spruce-Fir Forest, Mountain Meadow

 Directions: Just over a mile west of the town of South Fork, turn south from US 160 and cross the bridge over the South Fork of the Rio Grande.
 Follow FR 360 (Beaver Creek Road).

 Roads of Colorado: 133 E3-E4

 Dates of Access: Higher roads not maintained in winter; lake frozen

-Ownership: Colorado Parks and Wildlife/US Forest Service
+Ownership: Colorado Parks and Wildlife and US Forest Service

 Restrictions: Please obey all rules and regulations.